-The Society is required to meet at least 56% of its ICG by post-buffer Common Equity Tier 1 and has operated satisfactorily to this requirement throughout 2016.
+The Society is required to meet at least 56% of its ICG by post-buffer Common Equity Tier 1 and has operated satisfactorily to this requirement throughout 2017.
+The Society does not 'double count' Common Equity Tier 1: i.e. Common Equity Tier 1 assigned against buffer requirements is not also assigned against ICG.